-This iconic hangout has been patronised by many cannabis-conscious celebrities over the years, including eminent self-proclaimed stoners like Snoop Dogg and Willie Nelson.
-Held in high esteem by consumers the world over, the spot’s reputation is definitely well deserved, considering its extensive selection of award-winning cannabis and back-to-basics vibe, which lets its gear speak for itself.
+This iconic hangout has been patronised by many cannabis-conscious celebrities over the years, including eminent stoners like Snoop Dogg and Willie Nelson.
+Held in high esteem by consumers the world over, Grey Area’s reputation is definitely well deserved – it has an extensive selection of award-winning cannabis and a back-to-basics vibe that lets its gear speak for itself.
 Word to the wise: don’t expect much leg room in Grey Area.
-It is notoriously small.
+It’s notoriously small.

 One of the most well-respected cannabis dispensaries in Amsterdam, this award-winning coffeeshop balances quirky aesthetics with first-rate weed and service.
-Set inside the ground floor of a 16th century building, Barney’s Coffeeshop is laid out like an old-time apothecary, creating a picture-perfect backdrop for smoking sessions.
-As its menu centres around prized strains, the weed at Barney’s Coffeeshop is slightly more expensive than elsewhere in the city but well worth the extra cash.
+Set inside the ground floor of a 16th-century building, Barney’s Coffeeshop is laid out like an old-time apothecary, creating a picture-perfect backdrop for smoking sessions.
+As its menu is centred around prized strains, the weed at Barney’s Coffeeshop is slightly more expensive than elsewhere in the city but well worth the extra cash.

 Make sure to look down when you enter this one-of-a-kind coffeeshop, as its floor features a large aquarium filled with exotic fish.
-Aside from its watery centrepiece, Greenhouse United boasts about ten smaller and larger tables surrounded by stools and long comfortable benches.
-Its stripped back layout matches perfectly with its mellow vibe, creating a welcoming space where customers can relax with a spliff, while watching fish swim beneath their feet.
+Aside from its watery centrepiece, Green House United boasts around 10 smaller and larger tables surrounded by stools and long, comfy benches.
+Its stripped-back layout is a perfect match for the mellow vibe, creating a welcoming space where customers can relax with a spliff – while ogling the fish below.

 A mainstay of Amsterdam’s coffeeshop scene, Original Dampkring epitomises the friendlier side of cannabis culture.
 Famous for its sculpted wooden décor, knowledgeable staff and on-point cannabis selection, the venue has plenty to offer both seasoned and novice stoners.
 There’s enough space for groups of four or five in Original Dampkring’s smoking lounge but, given the spot’s enduring popularity, expect a short wait for seats during peak hours.

 Founded way back in 1974, when cannabis was still illegal, The Bulldog The First is the longest-running coffeeshop in the city.
 The whole place serves as a monument to weed culture and its smoking lounge features heaps of memorabilia from the heyday of Amsterdam’s underground coffeeshops.
-World-famous and located in the heart of the Red Light District, the Bulldog the First tends to receive a lot of footfall, especially during the weekend.
+World-famous and located in the heart of the Red Light District, The Bulldog The First tends to receive a lot of footfall, especially at the weekend.

-This super central yet secluded coffeeshop stands on a small alleyway due south of Dam Square.
-Given its spacious layout, Abraxas feels considerably larger than most other coffeeshops in the city center, giving patrons space to breathe (or spark up).
-The two-level smoking lounge is fitted with carved, wooden furniture and mystical motifs, plus a couple of desktop computers hooked up to the web.
+This super-central yet secluded coffeeshop stands on a small alleyway due south of Dam Square.
+Given its spacious layout, Abraxas feels considerably larger than most other coffeeshops in the centre, giving patrons space to breathe (or spark up).
+The two-level smoking lounge is fitted with carved wooden furniture and mystical motifs, plus a couple of desktop computers hooked up to the web.

-Far removed from the hustle-and-bustle of the inner city, this friendly neighbourhood coffeeshop mainly caters to a local clientele but still welcomes the occasional traveller.
-Located across the road from Oosterpark, the coffeeshop boasts a large, partly underground smoking lounge complete with comfy leather-bound benches.
-There’s also a decently-sized terrace upstairs, equipped with outdoor seating, tables and parasols (or umbrellas, depending on the weather).
+Far removed from the bustle of the inner city, this friendly neighbourhood coffeeshop mainly caters to a local clientele but still welcomes the occasional traveller.
+Just across the road from Oosterpark, the coffeeshop boasts a large, partly underground smoking lounge complete with comfy leather-bound benches.
+There’s also a decent-sized terrace upstairs, equipped with outdoor seating, tables and parasols (or umbrellas, depending on the weather).

-It is pretty difficult to miss this perennially popular coffeeshop: the neon-drenched entrance and booming sound system will catch anyone’s eye.
-Sure, it’s designed to draw in tourists of a certain kind but, if you’re looking to party or meet other cannabis aficionados, this is a really good place to start.
-The cavernous smoking lounge ranks among the largest in the city, home to three full-sized pool tables and ample seating opportunities.
+It’d be pretty difficult to miss this perennially popular coffeeshop: the neon-drenched entrance and booming sound system would catch anyone’s eye.
+Sure, it’s designed to appeal to tourists of a certain kind but, if you’re looking to party or meet other cannabis aficionados, this is a very good place to start.
+The cavernous smoking lounge ranks among the city’s largest, home as it is to three full-sized pool tables and ample seating space.

-Tucked away behind Amsterdam’s square in a quiet residential area, this difficult-to-spot coffeeshop has all the trappings of a hidden gem.
+Tucked behind Dam Square in a quiet residential area, this difficult-to-find coffeeshop has all the trappings of a hidden gem.
 With dark-wooden chairs, tables and barstools spread throughout the smoking lounge, Solo Coffeeshop kind of resembles an old-school Dutch pub, minus the bronze beer fonts.
-Unlike other spots in the inner city, it rarely gets too crowded in here, making Coffeeshop Solo an ideal hangout for stoners who value their personal space.
+Unlike other spots in the centre, it rarely gets too crowded in here, making Coffeeshop Solo an ideal hangout for stoners who value their personal space.

 Boho-chic in all the right ways, this homely coffeeshop draws in smokers and non-smokers alike, due to its artsy vibes and living room-like atmosphere.
-There is plenty of space to just chill out: walk through the roomy, art-filled smoking lounge or the sun-soaked terrace and find yourself a comfy spot to spend hours and hours in.
-This is also one of the quieter coffeeshops in the city, partly due to its location in de Pijp: a picturesque neighbourhood on the southern side of Amsterdam’s canal belt.
+There’s plenty of space to just chill out: walk through the roomy, art-filled smoking lounge or the sun-soaked terrace and find yourself a comfy spot to while away hours in.
+This is also one of the quieter coffeeshops in the city, partly due to its location in de Pijp, a picturesque neighbourhood on the southern side of Amsterdam’s canal belt.